replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/05-license-entitlements/assignment.md

 Slackernews is tightly integrated to a customer's Slack team.
 It becomes more valuable with more Slack activity, and focuses on the links the team is sharing.
-Those three things suggest a few different measures that Slackernews might use to define it's license entitlements.
+Those three things suggest a few different measures that Slackernews might use to define its license entitlements.

 * Members of the Slack team
 * Total volume of Slack messaging